labordep/PharoNetatmoAPI/README.md

 Pharo Netatmo API implementation for Legrand Netatmo products.

-## Connexion and authentication
+## Connexion and OAuth2 authentication

-You cannot access data directly from the devices : it is not possible for the moment.
-The only way to access the data and the devices is via the Netatmo Cloud.
-You need to be Internet connected to get datas from your devices.
+You cannot access data directly from the devices : Netatmo not provide that for the moment.
+The only way to access the data and the devices is via Netatmo servers.
+You need to be connected to Internet to get datas from your devices.

-For the moment you should use the api by passing your access token.
-The automatic token managment is made by Netatmo with an OAuth2 protocol.
-This is not yet implement in this project, the long term objective is to have this kind of connexion for a desktop applications.
-There are some works about OAuth2 in "incubator" package, see next updates...
+The access require an OAuth2 authentication to get an access token.
+This token should be refresh in time with another authentication request.
+For more details about the security see the link to official Netatmo documentation at the bottom of this page.

+OAuth2 authentication is working in this project using Zinc and can be used for desktop or web applications.

+When your token is recover, use the api with it during the token validity time.

 ## Installing